NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 A DC 5 [[seek]] action turns up a few shards of an unidentifiable shiny black substance that feels like stone.
 It is slightly cold to the touch.
 Anyone inspecting the frame can make a DC 15 [[seek]] action to discover numerous runes and glyphs carved into a slot on the inside of the frame, where the "mirror's" glass would have been held.
 These can be identified as arcane symbols signifying transportation with a successful DC 10 [[Skills#arcana|Arcana]] check.

-In ancient days, a grand ring of portals connected several Aetherial Warden burial cairns, but now only two such portals still function, the one in [[4-Campaign/Age of Worms/The Whispering Cairn#3.
+In ancient days, a grand ring of portals connected several Aetherial Warden burial cairns, but now only two such portals still function, the one in [[The Whispering Cairn#3.
 Collapsed Passage|area 3]] and it's partner in the undisturbed cairn of Icosiol, the slain Warden whose grand tomb served as the main stop along the circle of black glass gates.
 The base of the apparatus bears Icosiol's personal sigil, which has been all but forgotten by history.
 See the Glyphs of the Aetherial Wardens sidebar for more information on how the PCs can learn more about the strange symbol.

 > [!tip]+ Treasure
 > The shards of glass might fetch as much as 5 gp from the right buyer.
 In [[Diamond Lake]], that means the gnome jeweler [[Tidwoad]] or the magician [[Allustan]].